apache/airflow/docs/apache-airflow-providers-amazon/operators/transfer/dynamodb_to_s3.rst

 DynamoDB To S3 Operator
 ^^^^^^^^^^^^^^^^^^^^^^^

-This operator transfers an Amazon DynamoDB table to an existing Amazon Simple Storage Service (S3) bucket as a json-serialized file.
+This operator replicates records from a DynamoDB table to a file in an S3 bucket.
+It scans a DynamoDB table and writes the received records to a file on the local filesystem.
+It flushes the file to S3 once the file size exceeds the file size limit specified by the user.

+Users can also specify a filtering criteria using dynamodb_scan_kwargs to only replicate records that satisfy the criteria.

-To get more information about operator visit:
+To get more information visit:
 :class:`~airflow.providers.amazon.aws.transfers.dynamodb_to_s3.DynamoDBToS3Operator`

 Example usage: